wklchris/sphinx-simrofy-theme/docsrc/Documentation.rst

     canonical_prefix
         The canonical prefix for each webpage, which can either ends with a ``/`` symbol or not.
 For example, if you set it as ``https://eg.com/``\ , the webpage (generated from ``page.rst``\ ) will have a canonical url of ``https://eg.com/page.html``\ .

+        Note that if you have multiple languages on your website, you may need to include your primary language in the canonical prefix.
+For example, if your primary language is English (``en``\ ) and you also have Simplified Chinese (``zh_CN``\ ) translation, you can use ``https://eg.com/en/`` instead.
+Simrofy will map all language versions into this primary language canonical url.

     favicon
         The file path (under your ``html_static_path`` path, see :term:`logo` for details) to the website icon (favicon).